bill2009/lcc1802/include/devkit/readme.txt

 ------------------------------

 Used to replace putc(c) to use printf feature on VIS targets.
+Note, default devkit printf routines will be used, taking some RAM space but these routines are fasted and support the text color commands described above.
+To use the ROM print routines in the COMX, PECOM or TMC600 specify compiler flag PRINTF_ROM or add '#define PRINTF_ROM' in your source before the first devkit include file.

-Include file: video/printf.hTargets implemented: COMX, PECOM, TMC600, MICRO
+Include file: video/printf.hTargets implemented: COMX, PECOM, TMC600, MICRO, CIDELSA

 void gotoxy(unsigned char x, unsigned char y)
 ---------------------------------------------

 Change cursor position for putc() and printf() to specified x and y.
-Include file: video/printf.hTargets implemented: COMX, PECOM, TMC600, MICRO
+Include file: video/printf.hTargets implemented: COMX, PECOM, TMC600, MICRO, CIDELSA

 6. Compiler flags